 Business School 2.0

 The business curriculum at Michigan Tech is not an afterthought.
 It's the foundation for innovation, entrepreneurism, and team skills critical to growth in all STEM fields.
-To produce STEM-savvy business students and business-savvy STEM students, the School of Business and Economics at Michigan Tech must expand.
+To produce STEM-savvy business students and business-savvy STEM students, the College of Business at Michigan Tech must expand.

-The School requires smart classrooms, desirable office and research space to recruit and retain world-class faculty, and areas for teams of multidisciplinary students to collaborate, receive tutoring, and seek academic advice.
+The College requires smart classrooms, desirable office and research space to recruit and retain world-class faculty, and areas for teams of multidisciplinary students to collaborate, receive tutoring, and seek academic advice.

-Alumni and long-time donors Richard and Joyce Ten Haken donated $1 million toward new School of Business and Economics infrastructure.
+Alumni and long-time donors Richard and Joyce Ten Haken donated $1 million toward new College of Business infrastructure.
 You can support our mission of growth, too.

 Give to our upgraded physical space, and help us create the future.
 Donor and State matching opportunities are available.
-Please contact Dean Johnson, Dean of the School of Business and Economics, at email@example.com to explore ways your support can multiply—helping us take larger steps toward our goal.
+Please contact Dean Johnson, Dean of the College of Business, at email@example.com to explore ways your support can multiply—helping us take larger steps toward our goal.

 Dean's Fund for Supporting Academic Excellence